grafana/thema/docs/authoring.md

 }
 ```

-Encapsulating translation flaws as lacunae relieves pressure on the schemas and translation.
-Schemas need not carry extraneous, legacy fields to reflect translation flaws, and lacunae can disambiguate for the calling program between translations with flaws, and those without.
+Encapsulating translation flaws as lacunas relieves pressure on the schemas and translation.
+Schemas need not carry extraneous, legacy fields to reflect translation flaws, and lacunas can disambiguate for the calling program between translations with flaws, and those without.
 In this case, we can imagine `secondfield` is actually a serial identifier/foreign key, and the calling program can be constructed to look for a `Placeholder` lacuna on `secondfield`, then replace that `-1` with a correct value derived from another source.

 Knowing when to emit a lacuna, and which type to emit, is nontrivial.
 The set of lacuna types and precise rules for when and how to use them appropriately are under active development.
 We will, in future, provide documentation specific to each lacuna type.
 In the meantime, the [exemplars directory](https://github.com/grafana/thema/tree/main/exemplars) contains a number of examples of lacuna use.